Boston Harbor: 17th century

-Since its discovery by Europeans by John Smith in 1614, Boston Harbor has been an important port in American history.
+Since it was first described by Europeans by John Smith in 1614, Boston Harbor has been an important port in American history.
 Boston Harbor was recognized by Europeans as one of the finest natural harbors in the world due to its depth and natural defense from the Atlantic as a result of the many islands that dot the harbor.
 It was also favored due to its access to the Charles River, Neponset River, and Mystic River, which made travel from the harbor deeper into Massachusetts far easier.

 By 1660, almost all imports came to the greater Boston area and the New England coast through the waters of Boston Harbor.
 A rapid influx of people transformed Boston into an exploding city.

 18th century

+Rear Admiral John Montagu, Boston, December 16, 1772 reports three frigates are stationed there to protect each of the harbour's three passages.

 On December 16, 1773, Boston Harbor was the site of the Boston Tea Party, an iconic development in the American Revolution.

 19th century

 Through the 19th century, Boston Harbor underwent extensive construction and development, including the building of wharves, piers, and new filled land into the harbor.
-In the late 19th century, Boston citizens were advised not to swim in any portion of the Harbor.
+In the late 19th century, Boston citizens were advised not to swim in any portion of the harbor.
 Two of the first steam sewage stations were built, with one in East Boston and one later on Deer Island.
 With these mandates, the harbor was seeing small improvements, but raw sewage was still continuously pumped into the harbor.